 7. Spacers or Playing Cards

-For a completely even finish when you’re rolling out clay, you’ll need to balance your plastic roller on two spacers placed either side of the clay that you’re rolling out.
+For a completely even finish when you’re rolling out clay, you’ll need to balance your plastic roller on two spacers placed on either side of the clay that you’re rolling out.

 Many jewelry designers use playing cards to get the thickness they’re looking for, so if you’re starting out and already have some playing cards lying around, try this out.